The Free Range Network

-Change is not "a thing"; change is a difference in human consciousness, the understanding of which creates physical change in the way humans act towards each other and the world around them.
+Change is not “thing”; change is a difference in human consciousness, the understanding of which creates physical change in the way humans act towards each other and the world around them.

 The difficulty is that so much of the change that is talked of today is built around “things” – either building them or not building them, buying them or not buying them.
 Even ‘green’ ideas have largely become a construction or consumption agenda, rather than minimizing our use of resources by changing our lifestyle.

 In a world which values “stuff”, unless you change the fundamental metrics which we use to value society, you can only measure change in terms of a change in “stuff”.

-However, what the latest research around ecological limits tells us is that this whole model is flawed, not just the elements within it.
+What the latest research around ecological limits tells us is that the “stuff” model is flawed; the whole thing, not just the elements within it.
 Consequently encapsulating change as a consumption or development agenda fails to address the root causes of the crisis.